-3.2.1 Modelling using a single IDR
+3.2.1 Modelling with a single IDR

-Co-design starts with a global specification given in either a single language or in multiple languages that are converted into one IDR.
+In approaches that use a single IDR, Co-design starts with a global specification.
+This can be given in either a single language or multiple languages that are converted into one IDR.
 This IDR should be independent of the future implementation and of the partitioning of the system into hardware and software parts.
-In this case Co-Design includes a partitioning step aimed to split this model into hardware and software.
+This type of Co-Design approach includes a partitioning step aimed to split this model into hardware and software.
 The outcome is an architecture made of hardware processors and software processors.
-This is generally called a virtual prototype and may be given in a single language or different languages[18].
+This is generally called a virtual prototype and may be presented in a single language or different languages [21].